IRL2/nanover-docs/source/concepts/applications.rst

 Chains
 ^^^^^^

 Residues can be grouped by chains.
-There is not format semantic for chains except that they are groups of residues.
-However, a chain is commonly either (i) a complete set of residues connected by bonds or (ii) a complete set of connected residues and residues not connected by bonds but related to the main set.
+There is no format semantic for chains except that they are groups of residues.
+However, a chain is commonly either

+(i) a complete set of residues connected by bonds, or (ii) a complete set of connected residues and residues not connected by bonds but
+     related to the main set.

 In both cases, missing residues count in the connectedness of the set.
-The later case matches the meaning of a chain in the PDB format.
+The latter case matches the meaning of a chain in the PDB format.
 To group residues by chains, the FrameData must include the ``residue.chains`` key in the array map with each value of the array being the index of the chain of which the residue is a part.
 The FrameData also must set ``chain.count`` in the value map